 Body stuff brings up a lot for everyone.
 Our children just want to be regarded, they want their inner experiences normalized, and they need us to be mindful of helping them form a positive body image.
 We can do this!

 Here’s another article I wrote on Upworthy: How to teach kids to love and respect their bodies.

-Positive body image and body safety is one of the nine lessons that I’ll be sharing about in my 30 day online course, Regarding Our Children.
-I hope you’ll join us for the next session.
+Positive body image and body safety is one of the nine lessons that I’ll be sharing about in my online parenting course, Regarding Our Children.
 I’m sharing from my clinical experience working with parents in psychotherapy and coaching as well my personal experience being “in the trenches” as a mom.